la2050/archive/_projects/2016/merge-la-youth-collaborating-through-spoken-word-dance-to-build-empathy-literacy-and-confidence.md

   landscape of Los Angeles and its freeway systems that connect and divide us interpreted and culminated through spoken word and dance in a public performance to create dialogue in surrounding communities.
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - Proficiency in English and Language Arts and Math
+  - Suspension and expulsion rates
+  - Youth unemployment and underemployment
 category: learn
 body_class: blueberry